 The area is right between the more fashionable areas of the Cardiff City Centre and the east side of Cardiff Bay.
 This a perfect area to stay in if you want to enjoy the luxuries of the surrounding areas without the higher rates for accommodation.

-Stay in Butetown & Century Wharf if you are on a budget; you want to stay near the City Centre or Cardiff Bay but without the higher prices; you are travelling to or from the city by train.
+Stay in Butetown & Century Wharf if you are on a budget; you want to stay near the City Centre or Cardiff Bay but without the higher prices; you are traveling to or from the city by train.

-4. Atlantic Wharf and East Moors, Where to Stay in Cardiff Quiet
+4. Atlantic Wharf and East Moors

 To the east of Butetown, around the East Bute Docks, is the Atlantic Wharf area.
 This area is home to the Cardiff City Council buildings, overlooking the water.
 Around these buildings are a number of parks and local hospitality, catering to the officials who work here.